chrisistansell/Cyborg-Trackzeron/README.md

 - 2 [M2.5x10 machine screws](https://store.azeron.eu/index.php?route=product/product&path=62&product_id=82) This is to mount the trackball holder to the thumb rail.
 - 2 [M2.5x6 machine screws](https://www.amazon.com/gp/product/B0756W6Z5L) This is to mount the PMW3360 to the trackball holder.
 - 2 [M2.5 hex nuts](https://www.mcmaster.com/products/hex-nuts/low-strength-steel-thin-hex-nuts-8/}) For the updated model.
 - 2 Optional [M2.5mm square nuts](https://www.etsy.com/listing/239501658/m25-square-rail-nuts?ref=yr_purchases) Cutouts are provided in the 3MF File.
-These can are placed behind the screw holes on the PCB to let the shroud lock tighter to the trackball mount.
+These can are placed behind the screw holes on the trackball optical sensor mounting area to provide firm connectivity of the shroud and the PCB to the trackball mount.
+This will hold without adding these screws but if you take the shroud off a few times the M2.5 screws will start to lose their grip.

 ### Tools
 - screwdrivers: Azeron screwdriver with hex head, philips, and small flat head screwdriver to clean plastic from the 3D prints